Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-Estimated auto insurance rates for a Hyundai Sonata are $1,404 annually for full coverage.
-Comprehensive costs on average $260 each year, collision insurance costs $494, and liability is estimated at $470.
-Liability-only insurance costs approximately $536 a year, and high-risk driver insurance costs around $3,046.
-16-year-old drivers pay the most at up to $5,394 a year.
+The average insurance rates for a Hyundai Sonata are $1,404 a year with full coverage.
+Comprehensive costs around $260 each year, collision costs $494, and liability coverage costs around $470.
+Buying just liability costs as low as $536 a year, with insurance for high-risk drivers costing around $3,046.
+16-year-old drivers cost the most to insure at $5,394 a year or more.

 Average premium for full coverage: $1,404

-Prices include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and Sonata models.
+Prices include $500 policy deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Prices are averaged for all U.S. states and Sonata models.

-For an average driver, insurance rates for a Hyundai Sonata range from as cheap as $536 for a discount liability-only rate to a high rate of $3,046 for a driver required to buy high-risk insurance.
+For the normal driver, Hyundai Sonata insurance rates go from as low as $536 for just liability coverage to a high rate of $3,046 for coverage for higher-risk drivers.

 Use the form below to get customized rates for your location.